avvero/embedded-kafka/readme.md

-# Embedded kafka in Docker Container
+# Native Embedded kafka in Docker Container

 Utilizes `org.springframework.kafka.test.EmbeddedKafkaBroker` to have opportunity to provide kafka in docker.

-> Disclaimer: a little bit dirty, but works, think about it as POC

 ## Docker Image